 All awards are subject to the following terms & conditions outlined below.

 - The Office of Financial Aid reserves the right to review and cancel an award at any time due to changes in financial or academic status.
-There is no obligation on the part of Caldwell College, the State of New Jersey or any other agency to fund any award based upon fraudulent, inaccurate or misleading information.
+There is no obligation on the part of Caldwell University, the State of New Jersey or any other agency to fund any award based upon fraudulent, inaccurate or misleading information.

 - Recipients of financial assistance from the college are to notify the Office of Financial Aid of any other financial assistance extended to them from sources outside the college.
 An adjustment of your total financial aid award may be necessary.